ihmeuw/pseudopeople/docs/source/simulated_populations/index.rst

 .. important::

   Do not modify the contents of the directory containing the unzipped simulated population data!
-Modifications to the pseudopeople input data may cause the dataset generation functions to fail.
+Modifications to the pseudopeople simulated population data may cause the dataset generation functions to fail.

 Once you've unzipped the simulated population data, you can pass the directory